PTB-M4D/pydcc/doc/pydcc.md

 ## Calibration Date

 Returns calibration date as datetime object.
 Note that the DCC defines the start date (beginPerformanceDate) and the end date (endPerformanceDate) of calibration.
-The date retured by this API reffers to the end of calibration (endPerformanceDate).
+The date returned by this API refers to the end of calibration (endPerformanceDate).
 ```python
 dcco.calibration_date()
 ```